navipartner/docs/content/en/docs/np_pay/how-to/setup/index.md

 ---
-title: "Set up Adyen Cloud integration (EFT)"
+title: "Set up NP Pay"
-description: "Adyen as the terminal provider is set up with the Adyen Cloud integration.
-Both the terminal and the POS are required to establish the connection to the Adyen Cloud."
+description: "Both the terminal and the POS are required to set up NP Pay."
 lead: ""
 date: 2023-07-06T09:26:08+02:00
 lastmod: 2023-07-06T09:26:08+02:00